surhh/surhh.github.io/README.md

 -    HDU header syntax view
 -    Raw data hex preview
 -    Only uncompressed FITS data is supported
--    OpenMP is used to improve performance where possible
 -    Command line exporting of FITS file  (see -h, -e command line switches).

      *Note: the console output is not visible on Windows platform.
 The command line